Magi3r/nvim/README.md

 # Neovim Configuration

 This is my personal Neovim configuration.
 It's set up to use lazy.nvim as the plugin manager.
+It is based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), but split up in different files loosely inspired by [this video](https://youtu.be/4zyZ3sw_ulc?t=420).

 ## File Structure